Nextdoor/shrun/README.md

     depends_on: name_A name_B
 ```

-Identical groups are replicated together, so
+Identical series are replicated together, so

 ```
 - touch file_{{A,B}}; mv file_{{A,B}} dir